tbuser/thingiview.js/README.markdown

 ## thingiview.setRotation(true);

 `true or false`.
-This causes the objet to slowly rotate around the z axis.
+This causes the object to slowly rotate around the z axis.

 ## thingiview.setCameraView('top');